BMW X3 review

 It feels right at home pottering around town, too, thanks to suspension which irons out bumps in the road nicely.
 You also get an eight-speed automatic gearbox as standard to help make light work of stop-start traffic – it’s one of the very best in the business.

 This certainly helps make the BMW X3 very relaxing to drive, but if that isn’t enough, you can get it with plenty of driver-assistance features which make cross-country trips even more stress-free.
 These features also contribute to making the BMW X3 one of the safest family SUVs on sale, and one that deserves a spot near the very top of your SUV wishlist.

 If you want to see how much you could save, have a look at the latest BMW X3 deals.
-Or if you want to get offers from BMW dealers on our recommended model, click the button below.

 There’s more than enough room for four adults to sit comfortably in the BMW X3 but the raised central rear seat means some alternatives are better for carrying three adults in the back

 There’s more than enough space in the BMW X3’s front seats for you to stretch out – even if you’re very tall.
 The steering wheel adjusts for height and reach, and the standard-fit sports seats you get on all but entry-level SE cars hold you in place securely without feeling too firm.